-Welcome to our Panasonic GX800/GX850 deals page.
+Welcome to the best Panasonic GX800/GX850 deals page.
 Our team has scoured the internet to find the biggest bargains on this interchangeable-lens system camera, so you can rest assured that you'll find the best Panasonic GX800/GX850 prices, anywhere, below.
 Here are today's best Panasonic GX800/GX850 camera deals

 The Panasonic GX800, also known as the GX850, is a keenly priced interchangeable-lens mirrorless camera that puts to rest the company's GF camera series.
 In replacing the GF7, Panasonic was looking to lure in anyone who had grown tired of the limitations of their smartphone, but not yet upgraded to a mirrorless camera system.